gxtnewfolder/gxtnewfolder/README.md

+Hi everyone,

-Hi everyone, My name is Arnat Ngawsuwan.
+⚡My name is Arnat Ngawsuwan.

-🔭 I’m studying at AE(Automation Engineering), KMUTT.
+⚡ I’m studying at AE(Automation Engineering), KMUTT.
 <!--
 **gxtnewfolder/gxtnewfolder** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.